-Commencement of Investigation or Informal Resolution: Ordinarily, within 7 working days of receipt of the complaint.
+Commencement of Investigation or Informal Resolution: Ordinarily, within seven 7 calendar days of receipt of the complaint.

-Notice of Outcome: Ordinarily, within 60 working days of receipt of the complaint.
+Notice of Outcome: Ordinarily, within 60 calendar days of receipt of the complaint.

-Deadline for Filing an Appeal: The appealing party must submit his/her appeal within 7 days of the receipt of the written decision.
+Deadline for Filing an Appeal: The appealing party must submit their appeal within seven (7) calendar of the receipt of the written decision.